MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/taskbar.md

 Depending on the system you're running on, the taskbar may or may not be present.
 Currently, taskbar is only present on the Desktop device family.
 Therefore, before making any calls to the API, you should check IsSupported.

+> [!NOTE]
-> **Note** If you simply want to pin your app, you should instead call *IsPinningAllowed*, which will automatically factor in whether the taskbar itself is supported.
+> If you simply want to pin your app, you should instead call *IsPinningAllowed*, which will automatically factor in whether the taskbar itself is supported.

 ```csharp
 // Check if taskbar is supported (false on devices where no taskbar is present)